Little by little conservative media is starting to turn on Trump in the wake of his near-endless stream of lies.

-Continuing, Rolling Stone pointed out that the most scathing critique of Trump by conservative media came when Fox News host Neil Cavuto went after him on Thursdays’ episode of “Your World with Neil Cavuto.”
+Continuing, Rolling Stone pointed out that the most scathing critique of Trump by conservative media came when Fox News host Neil Cavuto went after him on a recent’ episode of “Your World with Neil Cavuto.”

 “Now, I’m not saying you’re a liar,” Cavuto began, fairly courteously.
 “You’re the president.
 You’re busy.
 I’m just having a devil of a time figuring out which news is fake.
 Let’s just say your own words on lots of stuff give me, shall I say, lots of pause.”